moondance-labs/tanssi-docs/builders/toolkit/index.md

 # Toolkit

 The Toolkit section is your all-in-one resource hub for building, deploying, and managing Tanssi appchains.
 It brings together Ethereum and Substrate tools, wallets, libraries, development environments, precompiles, JSON-RPC methods, and integrations.
-Beyond appchain development, it also includes features for account management, proxy accounts, on-chain identities, and network endpoints.
-Whether you’re starting from scratch or enhancing an existing appchain, this toolkit equips you with everything you need to succeed.
+Whether you're enhancing an existing appchain or implementing new features, this toolkit gives you everything you need to simplify the development and operation of your appchain.

 <div class="grid cards" markdown>